Varun-V87/Semiconductor-Packaging/README.md

 _________________________________________________________________________________________________________

 ## 2 - From Wafer to Package: Assembly and Manufacturing Essentials
-This section covers the semiconductor supply chain and provides a detailed look into a package manufacturing unit (**ATMP** – Assembly, Testing, Marking, and Packaging).
+The module-2 covers the semiconductor supply chain and provides a detailed look into a package manufacturing unit (**ATMP** – Assembly, Testing, Marking, and Packaging).

 ### 2.A - Setting The Stage - Supply Chain And Facilities
 #### 2.A.1 - Semiconductor Supply Chain Overview